Yunpei24/fraud-detection-ml/.github/AZURE_DEPLOYMENT.md

 ### Automatic Deployment

-The workflow is triggered automatically when:
+The workflow is triggered automatically when the **CI/CD Pipeline workflow completes successfully** on the `main` branch:

 1. **Push to main**